Turkish stocks rise sharply post S&P's 'stable' outlook

 The Turkish lira lost value against the U.S. dollar to trade at 3.1720 compared to Friday's closing rate of 3.1620.According to analysts, investors will domestically follow the industrial production figures, while externally they are expected to follow the U.S. presidential elections.

-Tags: turkey, turkey news, economy, economy news, Istanbul, turkey economy, investment, Turkey investment, bank, news turkey, economy foresight, turkey trade, bist, Salman Hamid Siddiqui, try, turkish lira, central bank turkey, central bank, central bank of turkey, turkey economy stats, try istanbul, try ankara, turkey stats, turkey economic assessment, turkey banking, turkey finance, banking news, finance news, turkey finance news, europe economy, turkey growth, forex, foreign currency exchange, forex turkish lira, eur try, usd try, europe finance, bist 100, turkstat, forex europe, europe banking news, Muhammed Ali Gürtaş
+Tags: Istanbul, turkey economy, investment, Turkey investment, bank, news turkey, economy foresight, turkey trade, bist, Salman Hamid Siddiqui, try, turkish lira, central bank turkey, central bank, central bank of turkey, turkey economy stats, try istanbul, try ankara, turkey stats, turkey economic assessment, turkey banking, turkey finance, banking news, finance news, turkey finance news, europe economy, turkey growth, forex, foreign currency exchange, forex turkish lira, eur try, usd try, europe finance, bist 100, turkstat, forex europe, europe banking news, Muhammed Ali Gürtaş